tomhoule/gitmoji-selector/README.md

 # Installation

-With the rust toolchain installed, navigate to the source directory (same as this README), then run the following command:
+With the rust toolchain installed

+- if you have the source navigate to the source directory (same as this README), then run the following command:

 ```sh
 cargo install --path=. --force
 ```

+- directly from git: cargo install --git=https://github.com/tomhoule/gitmoji-selector --force

 # External dependencies